Father & Son

 At age 15, Geoff started volunteering in the track maintenance branch.
 The volunteers would use the push trollies to carry all their belongings to their job sites.
 Occasionally they would dismantle the trollies and attempt to convince the local bus drivers to let them ride the bus with the trolley.
 In 1977, Geoff was one of the first volunteers to become qualified in safe working.
 During this time, he worked as a Guard, Signalman, Booking Clark, and Station Master.

 On the 28/07/1962 when the line re-opened between Belgrave and Menzies Creek, Geoff was the booking officer on the first train.
 During his time as a volunteer, Geoff has managed the Signal and Communications Branch and coordinated the reconstruction of the railway phone line with a team of enthusiastic volunteers.
 He was also elected as a Puffing Billy Preservation Society (PBPS) Executive and managed the Services Branch, responsible for the railway refreshment kiosks, the museum at Menzies Creek, and the publication of Narrow Gauge.
-Geoff is currently the team leader of the PBR archives, where they store all Puffing Billy records, photographs and other archive materials.
-At present, Geoff and the team are working on setting up a Puffing Billy Library.
-He has now been a volunteer for 61 years.
+Geoff was also the team leader of the PBR archives, where they store all Puffing Billy records, photographs and other archive materials.

 Growing up with a father so heavily involved with Puffing Billy, Chris spent a lot of his early years around the railway.
 His primary school teachers would often comment about how much of his school diary was filled with weekend trips to Puffing Billy to “help” his Dad volunteer as Guard or Signalman or work with the Signals & Telegraph branch.
 In 2000 when Chris completed high school, he was able to dedicate more time to volunteering with Puffing Billy.
 Chris began to participate in Engine cleaning, Wednesday night workshops, and helping with the restoration of Locomotive G42 all whilst studying a degree in Civil Engineering.